 What makes us unique, and what students value most, is the integration of theory and practical education in each of our programs.
 At the University of Guelph-Humber, you study a focused curriculum combined with hands-on workplace experience, preparing you for success in your career, professional school and/or graduate program.

 Live and learn among students from both the University of Guelph-Humber and Humber.
 Residence facilities are located just a two-minute walk from the University.
 As a first-year resident, your room will be single style.
-You can choose from themed floors, such as co-ed, health and wellness or extended study.
+You can choose either a co-ed or gender-specific floor.
 Community kitchens that can be used for group cooking, an exercise room, recreational space, a dining hall and laundry facilities are all available to you.
 Dining plans are required if you live in residence and you can use your plan at food service outlets across campus.
-Dining plans come in three sizes: small ($2,350), medium ($2,850) and large ($3,400).>
+Dining plans come in four sizes: bronze ($2,350), silver ($2,850), gold ($3,400), and platinum ($4,000).
+Residence fees and dining plans are in Canadian dollars (CAD), and are based on 2023-2024 rates and therefore subject to change.

 There are a wide variety of living accommodations near campus.
 Visit www.humber.ca/student-life/offcampuslife to find people and resources that can help in your search.

-Our small student population means you have easy access to assistance for all your first-year needs: transitioning to university life, meeting other students, financial advice, course selection, placement services, career planning and student employment.
-Every program has a dedicated Academic Advisor, Career Services Coordinator and Field Placement Coordinator in place to support all your program-specific needs.
+Our small student population means we'll know you in our student services offices and you'll have easy access to assistance for all your first-year needs: transitioning to university life, meeting other students, financial advice, course selection, placement services, career planning, volunteer opportunities and student employment.
+Every program has a dedicated Academic Advisor, Liaison Librarian, Career Services Coordinator, Field Placement Coordinator, Program Head and Assistant Program Head in place to support all your program-specific needs.

 As a student at the University of Guelph-Humber, you can play varsity sports for either the University of Guelph or Humber College.
 You must declare which institution you want to play for before tryouts.
 You cannot play for both.
 For information on teams and tryouts, please visit gryphons.ca or humberhawks.ca